super-linter/super-linter/.github/CONTRIBUTING.md

 [Pull Requests][pulls] are used for adding new playbooks, roles, and documents to the repository, or editing the existing ones.

 **With write access**
-1. Clone the repository (only if you do not have write access)
+1. Clone the repository (only if you have write access)
 1. Create a new branch: `git checkout -b my-branch-name`
 1. Make your change
 1. Push and [submit a pull request][pr]